 Historically an affordable destination, Thailand is the Mecca for backpackers and budget travellers alike.
 Chock full of activities and experiences that will make you want for nothing, it is probably already on your travel list.

 Aside from the cost of your flight, this inspiring country will make you feel as though you’re actually saving money while you travel.
-An average night at a guesthouse sits around $17, public transportation at no more than $1.50 and meals made with the freshest of ingredients costing you between $1-$3.
+An average night at a guesthouse sits at around $17, public transportation costs no more than $1.50 and meals made with the freshest of ingredients are between $1-$3.
 If you haven’t booked your flight over to the Land of Smiles while reading this, we take it you must not like saving (or travel at that).

 12. South Africa

 Albania is probably not the first country that comes to mind when you think of an epic European vacation, but it should be!
-Known best for the sprawling beaches and the stunning ancient castles that call it home, Albania is the perfect place to go exploring.
+Known best for the sprawling beaches and the stunning ancient castles, Albania is the perfect place to go exploring.
 A night in a dorm room will cost you under $18, transit somewhere between $2-$8 and a tasty Albanian meal ranges between $7-$11.

 14. Costa Rica

-Hidden beaches, breathtaking waterfalls and probably the most picturesque volcano you’ll ever see, are a few of the reasons Costa Rica tops many travel must-see lists.
+Hidden beaches, breathtaking waterfalls and probably the most picturesque volcano you’ll ever see, are a few of the reasons why Costa Rica tops many travel must-see lists.
 From San Jose and Manuel Antonio National Park to Monte Verde Cloud Forest Reserve and beyond, Costa Rica is the ideal destination for every traveller.
-Not to mention the fact that you can hike, travel (within the country), eat and sleep for all under $20 a day making it the perfect candidate for your next escape.
+Not to mention the fact that you can hike, travel (within the country), eat and sleep for under $20 a day, all of which make it the perfect choice for your next escape.

 See Also: Best Cameras for Hiking and Trekking